dignajar/ansible-discovery/README.md

-# ansible-discovery
+# Ansible Discovery

-Ansible discovery host and filter by operating system
+Ansible discovery host and filter by operating system.